yourdata-cloud/ga4-dataform-triggering/README.md

 ## Prerequisites (GCP native)

 1. Before you begin, ensure you have a Google Cloud project with billing enabled.
-2. A Dataform workflow based on Google Analytics (GA4) raw data, that you want to automatically run everytime GA4 updates data in BigQuery.\
+2. A Dataform workflow based on Google Analytics (GA4) raw data, that you want to automatically run everytime GA4 updates data in BigQuery.
-     **Don't have any ?** Contact us (**support@your-data.cloud**) for your customized Dataform model (ecommerce, machine learning, multi-attribution and [more](https://www.linkedin.com/posts/riccardomalesani_dataform-googleanalytics-googlecloud-activity-7377315965845360640-x0iy)).

 ---